Practical joke: Theft

-One classic target of student theft are traffic cones.
+One classic target of student theft is traffic cones.
 The issue of the theft and misuse of traffic cones by students has gained enough prominence that a spokesperson from the UK National Union of Students stated that "stereotypes of students stealing traffic cones" are "outdated".

 Some universities have gone as far as to devote entire pages of legislation and advice for students with regards to the consequences and laws involving the theft of traffic cones.
 Misuse of traffic cones in Scotland has even resulted in serious physical injury.

 The traffic cone theft issue came to such a head in the United Kingdom in the 1990s that it was brought up in parliament.

 In 2002, Fife Constabulary declared a "traffic cone amnesty" allowing University of St Andrews students to return stolen traffic cones without fear of prosecution.
 A police spokesman had said that the theft of traffic cones had become "an almost weekly occurrence".

+Other forms of theft that can cause safety issues include the theft of stop signs.